-Covering the gamut of jazz genres since its debut edition in 1980, the fest also features related genres such as blues, Latin jazz, soul, Brazilian, Cuban, African, R'n'B, reggae and electronica.
+Covering the gamut of jazz genres since its debut edition in 1980, the fest also features related genres such as blues, Latin jazz, soul, Brazilian, Cuban, African, rhythm and blues, reggae, and electronica.

 The astute-minded might also point out that crowds wouldn't be in the seven figures without all of those free, taxpayer-funded shows coupled with the festival's auspiciously centralized location.

 But if pure, unadulterated jazz is all that you seek, then head to Montreal's hottest jazz clubs either before, during, or after the festival.
-International talent is especially present during the fest and jazz is guaranteed, whether freestyle, standards, covers, or new compositions.
+International talent will fill Montreal during fest time and amazing jazz is guaranteed, whether you're looking for freestyle, standards, covers, or new compositions—it's all there.

 Free Outdoor Shows: A Montreal Jazz Festival Tradition